ManapatWeeramongkolkul/google-tourism-planner-project/README.md

 Create a new agent within the same Google Cloud project and Location.

 7 Flows:
-1. Default State Flow - The first flow which initializes the conversation with the user.
-Include event error handling to inform the user about the Chat bot's functionality.
-Leads user into 4 possible flows: Ask Question, Book Hotel, Book Flight, and Create Trip.
+1. Default State Flow
+   - The first flow which initializes the conversation with the user
+   - Include event error handling to inform the user about the Chat bot's functionality
+   - Leads user into 4 possible flows: Ask Question, Book Hotel, Book Flight, and Create Trip
-2. Ask Question Flow - Created as a Route Group to ensure that the flow can be accessed at any point during the conversation.
-Should include an 'End Flow' page to return the user back to their previous conversation.
-3 possible types of question: FAQ list, Information Question, and Distance Queston.
+2. Ask Question Flow
+   - Created as a Route Group to ensure that the flow can be accessed at any point during the conversation
+   - Should include an 'End Flow' page to return the user back to their previous conversation
+   - 3 possible types of question: FAQ list, Information Question, and Distance Queston
-3. Book Hotel Flow - Allows a user to book hotel room(s).
+3. Book Hotel Flow
+   - Allows a user to book hotel room(s)
+   - Calculate user's payment amount due from no. of rooms booked and length of stay
-4. Book Flight Flow - Allows a user to book a one-way flight or a round trip flight.
+4. Book Flight Flow
+   - Allows a user to book a one-way flight or a round trip flight
+   - Calculate user's payment amount due from no. of tickets booked
-5. Create Trip Flow - Allows a user to plan their trip starting from flight.
-If the user selects a one-way flight, prompt the user to create book a return flight.
-Direct a user into the Create Trip Event flow.
+5. Create Trip Flow
+   - Allows a user to plan their trip starting from a flight
+   - If the user selects a one-way flight, prompt the user to create book a return flight
+   - Direct a user into the Create Trip Event flow
+6. Create Trip Event Flow
+   - Recurring flow which allows a user to constantly create trip events
+   - Categorise trips events into Shop, Travel, Eat, and Hotel
+     - Collect location, budget planned, and length of stay for each events
+     - For Hotel trip events, query the room's cost from the database
-6. Create Trip Event Flow - Recurring flow which allows a user to constantly create trip events.
-Categorise trips events into Shop, Travel, Eat, and Hotel.
-When the user indicates the final event, generate a PDF file for the user to review their trip events.
+   - When the user indicates the final event, generate a PDF file for the user to review their trip events
-7. Payment Flow - Final flow from Book Hotel Flow, Book Flight Flow, and Create Trip Event Flow.
-Show the total amount due and a QR code image.
+7. Payment Flow
+   - Final flow from Book Hotel Flow, Book Flight Flow, and Create Trip Event Flow
+   - Show the total amount due and a QR code image

 For further reference, access the dialogflowAgent folder